open-source-modelling/SFCR_using_Mistral_2025/README.md

 # SFCR Extraction – Italian Life Insurance Market

 ## Overview
-This project extracts and structures Solvency and Financial Condition Report (SFCR) data, specifically Table S.02.01.02, for selected life insurance companies operating in Italy.
+This project extracts and structures Solvency and Financial Condition Report (SFCR) data, specifically tables S.02.01.02 and S.23.01.01, for selected life insurance companies operating in Italy.
-The original implementation was developed in a Jupyter Notebook and is being refactored into a modular, production-ready Python codebase.
+The original implementation was developed in a Jupyter Notebook and is being refactored into a modular, Python codebase.

 ## Companies in Scope